transcom/mymove-docs/docs/adrs/0035-use-query-builder.md

 Along with being inflexible,
 the current model fetching models are inconsistent across the codebase.
-Filters, sorting, or joins are ad hoc based on handler or feature needs.
+Filters, sorting, or joins are ad-hoc based on handler or feature needs.
 This causes issues with maintenance, performance consistency, and security scoping.

 This ADR will mostly focus on filtering data,